ED arrests Punjab CM's nephew on charges of money laundering | Law-Order

 - India

-They said Honey was arrested under the provisions of the Prevention of Money Laundering Act (PMLA) late at night.
+They said Honey was arrested under the provisions of the Prevention of Money Laundering Act (PMLA) late Thursday night after several hours of questioning at the agency's office in Jalandhar.

+Sources claimed he was evasive in his replies and was hence taken into custody.
+The ED will produce him before a special PMLA court in Mohali on Friday seeking his remand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)